 While the base itself is relatively short, with the carrier attached the 4-35 takes up a little more front-to-back space than average.
 That’s a trade-off for being able to fit taller babies than some other infant seats.
 It isn’t particularly wide or narrow, but may work in a 3-across with the right combination of carseats.
 I tried various seating positions in a wide variety of vehicles, including a 2010 Toyota Prius, 2010 Honda Odyssey, 2011 Toyota Highlander, 2014 Toyota Highlander, 2014 Honda Accord, 2014 Infiniti QX60, 2014 Lexus LX570 and 2015 Acura MDX.
 I had no unusual difficulties with either seatbelt or LATCH installations.

-The Primo Viaggio 4-35 may be used with most recent Peg strollers, including the Book, Book Plus, Book Pop-Up, Switch Four, Duette and Triplette, Vela Easy Drive, Pliko Four, Pliko P3, Pliko Switch, Aria Twin 60-40, Si, Uno and some other older Peg strollers.
+The Primo Viaggio 4-35 may be used with most recent Peg strollers and some other older Peg strollers.
 It is NOT compatible with the Pliko Mini or Skate System strollers.
-Unfortunately, adapters for other brand strollers are not readily available at this time, but some are expected this fall.
+Peg also has adapters for UPPAbaby strollers.

 Primo Viaggio 4-35 Advantages: